-Menopause is a normal condition marking the end of a woman’s reproductive period which describes the changes a woman goes through before or after she stops menstruating.
-The process of menopause is gradual, and each woman's transition is a different experience.
-The average age menopause begins is 51.
-However, menopause can also occur as early as the 30s or as late as the 60s.
+The process of menopause is gradual, and each woman's transition is different.
+The average age of menopause is 51; however, menopause can also occur as early as your 30s or as late as your 60s.

-Specific treatments depend on the individual symptoms, medical history, and preferences.
+Specific menopause treatments depend on each woman’s symptoms, medical history, and preferences.
 Some options include:

 Feel free to email us regarding any scheduling or general questions!